MuSnr/Annual-Sales-Analysis/README.md

 - Change the type of columns (to_numeric, to_datetime, type)

 Once I have cleaned up our data a bit, I move the data exploration section.
 In this section, I explore 5 high-level business questions related to our data:
-- What was the best month for sales?
+- Which was the best month for sales?
 How much was earned that month?
-- What city sold the most product?
+- Which city sold the most product?
 - What time should we display advertisements to maximize the likelihood of customers buying products?
-- What products are most often sold together?
+- Which products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?

 To answer these questions I'll go through many different pandas & matplotlib methods.
 They include: